 I heard a line penned by Finley Peter Dunne.
 And it stuck with me.
 To paraphrase My job is to comfort the afflicted and afflict the comfortable.

 All that being said, I hope you like what I do here.
-I’m a one person comedy factory producing comics that educate about cognitive fallacies (The series is called Andy’s Follies).
-I also have a lovely YouTube channel where I’m reading through the Bible.
-I’m also interviewing some pretty cool people!
+I’m a one-person comedy factory producing comics that educate about cognitive fallacies (The series is called Andy’s Follies).
+I also have a lovely YouTube channel where I’m interviewing notable people on the best advice they ever received.
 And I’d be remiss if I didn’t mention I’m cohost of the Naked Diner podcast.
 Satanic blogger Jack Matirko is my cohost and we have talked with a lot of awesome people.
 If you listen, then you will laugh and your brain will learn something.

 Once again.
 Thank you for stopping by!